Latentnaut/BoxBox/README.md

 #### How It Works
 1. Reads box_metadata for original selection position (x1, x2, y1, y2)
+2. If `displayScaleFactor` is present (from large image auto-scaling):
+   - Divides coordinates by scale factor to convert from preview space to original image space
-2. If resize_metadata is provided:
+3. If resize_metadata is provided:
    - Resizes generated_image back to crop dimensions
    - Inserts at exact original position
-3. If resize_metadata is empty:
+4. If resize_metadata is empty:
    - Inserts generated_image as-is (bypasses resize reversal)
-4. Returns full image with processed region in place
+5. Returns full image with processed region in place

+#### Automatic Scale Correction
+When BoxSelector uses auto-scale for large images (> 1024px), BoxReinsert automatically:
+- Detects the `displayScaleFactor` in metadata
+- Converts preview-space coordinates back to original-image-space
+- Reinserts the generated content at the correct position on the original image

 #### Flexible Workflow
 - **With Resize**: Generated → De-resize → Reinsert